 The merger was accounted for in accordance with the asset acquisition method of accounting as detailed in ASC Topic 805-50.
 The fair value of the consideration paid, and transaction costs incurred to complete the merger by the Company, including \$5.0 million of cash payment (deemed capital contribution) paid at closing directly to shareholders of GARS from the Adviser, was allocated to the GARS investments acquired, based on their relative fair values as of the date of acquisition.
-The fair value of the purchase consideration paid by the Company below the fair value of net assets acquired is considered the purchase discount.
-Immediately following the acquisition of GARS, the Company recorded GARS net assets at their respective fair values and, as a result, the purchase discount was allocated to the cost basis of the GARS investments acquired and was immediately recognized as unrealized gain on the Company's Consolidated Statement of Operations.
-The purchase discount was allocated to the acquired investments on a relative fair value basis and, for performing debt investments, will amortize over the life of the investments through interest income with a corresponding reversal of the unrealized appreciation on the GARS investments acquired through their maturity.
-Upon the sale of any of the GARS acquired investments, the Company will recognize a realized gain or a reduction in realized losses with a corresponding reversal of the unrealized losses.
+The fair value of the purchase considered the purchase discount.
+Immediately following the acquisition of GARS, the Company recorded GARS net assets at their respective fair values and, as a result, the purchase discount was allocated to the cost basis of the GARS investments acquired investments acquired investments on a relative fair value basis and, for performing debt investments, will amortize over the life of the investments through interest income with a corresponding reversal of the unrealized gain on a reduction in realized losses with a corresponding reversal of the unrealized gain or a reduction in realized losses with a corresponding reversal of the unrealized gain or a reduction in realized losses with a corresponding reversal of the unrealized gain or a reduction in realized losses with a corresponding reversal of the unrealized gain or a reduction in realized losses with a corresponding reversal of the unrealized gain or a reduction in realized losses with a corresponding reversal of the unrealized gain or a reduction in realized losses with a corresponding reversal of the unrealized gain or a reduction in realized losses with a corresponding reversal of the unrealized losses.

-(S in thousands)

-Common stock issued by the Company (1) \$ 38,765

-Cash consideration to GARS shareholders 24,100

-Transaction costs (excluding offering costs \$432) 1,168

-Total purchase consideration \$ 64,033

-Assets acquired:

-Investments, at fair value (amortized cost of \$277,380) \$ 317,803

-Cash 35,361

-Interest receivable 1,871

-Other assets 2,088

-Total assets acquired \$ 357,123

-Liabilities assumed:

-Debt \$ 251,213

-Other liabilities 1,455

-Total liabilities assumed \$ 252,668

-Net assets acquired \$ 104,455

-Total purchase discount \$ (40,422)
+(\$ in thousands) Common stock issued by the Company(1) \$ 38,765 Cash consideration to GARS shareholders 24,100 Transaction costs (excluding offering costs \$432) 1.168 Total purchase consideration 64,033 \$ Assets acquired: Investments, at fair value (amortized cost of \$277,380) 317,803 Cash 35.361 Interest receivable 1.871 Other assets 2.088 Total assets acquired 357,123 Liabilities assumed: Debt 251,213 Other liabilities 1.455 Total liabilities assumed 252,668 Net assets acquired 104,455 (40,422) Total purchase discount